 - Feed the monkeys, but make sure they don’t steal your valuables!

 A popular destination for fans of mysticism and Hindu mythology, this temple is notable for the insight it provides into the lives of Sadhus – Hindu monks devoted to the service of Shiva.
 This is also where most people in Kathmandu are brought when they die.
 For Nepalese people a funeral is a public ceremony.
 When visiting Pashupatinath you will inevitably become part of such ceremony, a where the dead are burned.
 It it is a very interesting experience despite it at times can be too much for a Westener.
 For a more complete religious experience, follow this up with a trip to the Buddhist Boudhanath stupa, where you can learn about Buddhism principles from the monks themselves.
 Here, you can also visit one of the most famous astrologers in the country!
-Pashupatinath is usually part of a 1-Day Sightseeing Tour in Kathmandu.
+Pashupatinath is usually part of sightseeing tours in Kathmandu.

 - Experience the reverence of devout Hindu monks at their most sacred temple in the world